 The internet has a wealth of knowledge on all things prepping and survival.

-Purchase a firearm to protect yourself and your family.
+Purchase a firearm to protect you and your family.

 Expensive solar panels aren’t the only way to get power from the sun.

 There are a bunch of portable solar charging options available now for right around $75.
 These solar chargers are typically aimed at charging cell phones but they can also charge batteries or battery packs.
 I’ve used Goal Zero products a lot and I’ve never had a problem with them.
 There are other brands on the market but I don’t have much experience with them.